DIRECTORS COMMENT:

 What were the toughest parts of work?

 En nattsaga is my first animated film, so I had to learn A LOT to be able to direct it.
-Because of the huge amount of technic to coop with, we were forced not have face movements/mimic.
-So we could not make the characters look sad or happy, by their faceexpressions.
-We had to express that with bodymovements and music.
-Most difficult to animate in 3D is people walking in a natural way!
+Because of the huge amount of technology to handle, we were forced not have face movements/mimic.
+So we could not make the characters look sad or happy, by their facial expressions.
+We had to express that with body language and music.
+Most hard to animate in 3D is people walking in a natural way!
 Head and arm movements are much easier.
 It is much easier to make a fish or a robot move.
 The human body is much more complex in it's movements.
-Some things allso had to be cancelled from the script because we didn't know how to do them!
+Some scenes also had to be canceled from the script because we didn't know how to work them out!

 How was your film done technically?

 The animation is made with key-frames.
-We filmed all movements before we started to animate, and studied all movements very carefully.
+We filmed all movements before we started to animate, and studied all movements very accurately frame by frame.
 But we did not use rotoscope or motion capture.
 The animations are all hand made.

 How long did it take to make it?